MrAviator93/TestBoost/README.md

 # Requirements
 A C++ compiler that supports C++ 17 revision, Boost C++ libraries and fmt formatting library.

-Use the following command to install boost libraries:
+Use the following command to install boost libraries:<br/>
 _sudo apt-get install libboost*.**-dev_

 For latest version of boost libraries see:<br/>